Carolinas campaign: Confederate

+Engagements

-The following battles were fought in the Carolinas campaign.
+The following actions were fought in the Carolinas campaign.

 Rivers' Bridge (February 3, 1865)

 The Confederate division of Maj.
 Gen. Lafayette McLaws attempted to prevent the crossing of the Salkehatchie River by the right wing of Sherman's army.
 The Union division under Maj.
 Gen. Francis P. Blair (Howard's army) crossed the river and assaulted McLaws' flank.
 McLaws withdrew to Branchville, causing only one day's delay in the Union advance.